wacl-york/quant-air-pollution-measurement-errors/README.md

-## Visually evaluating air quality low-cost-sensors
+# Visually evaluating air quality low-cost-sensors

-This repository contains Python and R code for reproducing the diagnostic plots shown in <PAPER REFERENCE>.
+This repository contains Python and R code for reproducing the diagnostic plots shown in _Air pollution measurement errors: Is your data fit for purpose?_ (Diez et al, 2022) (currently under review).

 ## Python package